-Nevertheless, I did also true wader-work during my PhD.
-We studied nocturnal movements of Golden Plovers wintering in dairy farmland to investigate whether they use earthworm-rich patches for foraging.
+Furthermore, I studied nocturnal movements of Golden Plovers wintering in dairy farmland to investigate whether they use earthworm-rich patches for foraging.
 For two years, we applied TOA transmitters on 50 birds and measured number of surfacing earthworms in the patches an individual used at night and compared it with nearby unused patches.
-Furthermore, by performing indoor feeding experiments, we revealed how Ruff catch earthworms.
+By performing indoor feeding experiments, we revealed how Ruff catch earthworms.
 Also during my study biology at the University of Groningen I worked with waders (Oystercatchers and Redshanks at the saltmarsh and Red Knots in Banc d’Arguin).

 Profile photo: Lars Soerink